edoardotavassi/SCL_deepfake/README.md

 <p align="center">
   <img src="https://github.com/edoardotavassi/SCL_deepfake/blob/main/readme_elements/generation-window.png" width="350" title="Pipeline.">
 </p>
-The GUI assists the user in interacting with the<a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">SD webui API</a>.
+The GUI assists the user in interacting with the <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">SD webui API</a> and <a href="https://github.com/bmaltais/kohya_ss">LoRA training</a>.
 Simultaneously, it provides all the essential processing features needed to create deepfakes.